nycjay/ai-commit-msg/README.md

 - **Non-intrusive**: Sensitive information (like API keys) is never stored in config files
 - **Persistent**: Remember your preferences between runs
 - **Flexible**: Multiple ways to configure based on your needs

-A sample configuration file is provided in [examples/config.toml](examples/config.toml).

 ### Examples